 How groups sped up client learning and gave us new insights even after more than a decade of teaching

 On Yelp, there is one restaurant with a very curious distinction.
-It is not the most popular restaurant, nor is it the one with the greatest number of reviews.
+It is not the most popular restaurant nor the one with the greatest number of reviews.
 Instead, it is famous for something rather unexpected.
 It has more 1-star reviews than any establishment listed by Yelp.

 How did it get such an infamous rating?

 The owner, chef Davide Cerretina, advertised a special: Leave a 1-star review on Yelp and get 25% off a pizza.
-He made this offer because to him the Yelp review system appeared to be unfair.
-He says that when he refused to pay for advertising on Yelp, that his 5-star reviews would disappear.
-After some time he decided to pay Yelp for ads.
+He made this offer because, to him, the Yelp review system appeared to be unfair.
+He says that when he refused to pay for advertising on Yelp, his 5-star reviews would disappear.
+After some time, he decided to pay Yelp for ads.
 Later, he decided to cancel Yelp advertising.